For self-publishing distribution, Draft2Digital wins on almost every count over Smashwords

 As the email notification page is a feature that I would imagine hooks into Books2Read, some progress on this seems well overdue.

-Update Note 1: Draft2Digital also has an option to publish a paperback version on Createspace.
+Update Note 1: Draft2Digital also has an option to publish a paperback version with Createspace.
 I have not tried this feature but will keep it in mind for my next book.

 You can read my earlier first impression post about Draft2Digital here.